av82/IOMT_POC/README.md

 The implementation is broken to persistence layer and interface layer.
 The persistence layer is performed by ```dbiomt.py```.

 **dbiomt.py:** provides persistence functions to store the iomt nodes/leaves in a database table as below with other helper functions

+**TVerifier.py:** provides simple verifier functions to verify the commitment (root) for existing root, and updates the root stored in trusted boundary only if the proof vector of complementary nodes is consistentent with existing root.
+That is, by simply applying sequence of hashes in right order on given proof vector, a leaf can be verified for its membership in an IOMT.

+Note: Trusted Verifier functions do not maintain any leaves/intermediate nodes/any parts of tree.
+The TV is bootstrapped with

 IOMT Table: